Ranking and Selection with Covariates for Personalized Decision Making: Least Favorable Configuration

 \section{Least Favorable Configuration}

-For R\&S problems, many selection procedures are designed by analyzing the so-called \textit{least favorable configuration} (LFC) of the means, which, given the variance and the number of samples of each alternative, yields the greatest lower bound of PCS amongst all possible configurations of the means \citep{Bechhofer54}.
-If a selection procedure can meet the target PCS for the LFC, it can certainly meet the same target for all configurations.
-It is well known that under the IZ formulation, the LFC for R\&S problems is the \textit{slippage configuration} (SC) for many selection procedures \citep{gupta1982}.
-The SC is such that there exists a unique best alternative and all the other alternatives have equal means which differ from the best by exactly the IZ parameter.
+For conventional R\&S problems, the so-called \textit{least favorable configuration} (LFC) is an important concept, because it defines the most difficult configuration of the means of the alternatives for the selection procedures \citep{Bechhofer54}.
+Indeed, many selection procedures are designed by analyzing the LFC.
+If a selection procedure can meet the target PCS under its LFC, it can certainly meet the same target for all mean configurations.
+It is well known that under the IZ formulation, the LFC for R\&S problems is the \textit{slippage configuration} (SC) for many procedures \citep{gupta1982}.
+The SC is a configuration where there exists a unique best alternative and all other alternatives have equal means which differ from the best by exactly the IZ parameter.

+To better understand our proposed procedures for R\&S-C, it is important to investigate their LFCs, formally defined as follows.
+For given $k$, distribution of $\bX$, and $\sigma_i^2(\bx)$, $i=1,\ldots,k$, the LFC for a R\&S-C procedure is the value of $\BFbeta=(\BFbeta_i:1\leq i \leq k)$ that minimizes the $\PCSE$ of that procedure.
+That is,

+where $\PCSE(\BFbeta)$ denotes the $\PCSE$ of the procedure under the configuration $\BFbeta$.
+Note that this definition of LFC generalizes the same notion for the conventional R\&S problem.
+If a selection procedure can meet the target $\PCSE$ under its LFC, it will meet the same target for any other configurations.

-In this section, we generalize the SC to the R\&S-C setting and define the \textit{generalized slippage configuration} (GSC) as follows:
+We first generalize the SC in conventional R\&S problems to the R\&S-C setting and define the \textit{generalized slippage configuration} (GSC) as follows: